turtleDev/scramblejs/README.md

 * add a demo gif to readme
 * polish the code
-* write a build system
+* write a complete build system
 * add more docs

 ## Tip